Tim Houston

-Timothy Jerome Houston (Note: Pronounced /ˈhjuːstən/ HEW-stən.) (born April 10, 1970) is a Canadian politician who has served as the 30th premier of Nova Scotia since 2021, and leader of the Progressive Conservative Party since 2017.
+Timothy Jerome Houston (Note: Pronounced /ˈhjuːstən/ HEW-stən.) (born April 10, 1970) is a Canadian politician who has served as the 30th premier of Nova Scotia since 2021, and leader of the Progressive Conservative Party (PC) since 2017.
 He was first elected to the Nova Scotia House of Assembly in the 2013 provincial election, and represents the electoral district of Pictou East.
 He was the leader of the opposition from 2018 to 2021.

-Houston and the Progressive Conservative party won a majority government in the 2021 Nova Scotia general election, making him the first Progressive Conservative premier since 2009.
-He called a snap election in 2024, increasing his party's majority mandate.
+Houston and the PC party won a majority government in the 2021 Nova Scotia general election, making him the first PC premier since 2009.
+He called a snap election in 2024, increasing his party's majority.
+He also began to appoint himself to positions in his own cabinet, appointing himself the new minister of energy in 2026.

 Early life and education

-Houston was born in Halifax, Nova Scotia, and grew up in a military family on bases across Canada.
+Tim Houston was born in Halifax, Nova Scotia, and grew up in a military family on bases across Canada.
 He attended Halifax West High School.

 Houston attended Saint Mary's University, where he earned a Bachelor of Commerce.
 He went on to receive his Chartered Accountant designation in Halifax, before moving to Bermuda where he worked with Deloitte in the insurance industry.
 In 2017, it came to light that Houston's name had been mentioned several times in the Paradise Papers, due to him having held positions as director and vice-president of Inter-Ocean Holdings and several related Bermuda-based reinsurance companies while living and working in Bermuda.

 On November 2, 2020, Houston was awarded the accounting profession's highest mark of distinction, the Fellow (FCPA) designation, by the Chartered Professional Accountants of Nova Scotia.